What is Satiety?

 The Satiety Index Score

-As you can see, many factors align with satiety per calorie which at first glance might appear challenging to implement together.
+As you can see, many factors align with satiety per calorie, which at first glance might appear challenging to implement together.
 Fortunately, the multivariate regression analysis provides coefficients that allow us to estimate the calorie intake of any food or meal based on its nutrient profile.

 We have used this to create a Satiety Index Score, which ranks foods and meals from 0 to 100.
 Rather than thinking in terms of ‘good’ vs ‘bad’ foods, this allows us to rank foods from more optimal to less optimal based on your goals.